AlibabaCloudDocs/ecs/intl.en-US/API Reference/Snapshots/DescribeSnapshots.md

 # DescribeSnapshots

-You can call this operation to query all snapshots of an ECS instance or a disk.
+You can call this operation to query the details of one or more snapshots of an ECS instance or a disk.

 ## Description